shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Glossary.md

 <a name="Candela"></a>

 #### candela:
 The base unit of [luminous intensity](#LuminousIntensity) in the International System of Units.
-For reference, a common wax candle emits light with a luminous intensity of roughly 1 candela.
+For reference, a common wax candle emits light with a luminous intensity of roughly 1 candela in all directions.

 <a name="Lumen"></a>